Symptoms, Prevention and Treatment

 Ice packs can relieve some pain, but they don't really help with long term healing.
 Anti-inflammatory medications including ibuprofen (Advil or Motrin) and naproxen (Aleve or Naprosyn) are typically used to reduce swelling and pain.

 Stretching exercises that target the calf and the front of the leg can be prescribed by your doctor or physical therapist.
 Those are often combined with strengthening exercises.
 Typically you'll do both stretching and strengthening, at least twice a day.

 A podiatrist can evaluate the root cause of the problem.
 They will look at your running shoe and your gait.
 If your feet are the problem, you may need inserts (orthotics) that go into the shoe to correct imbalances.

 When you're ready to start moving again, follow these simple rules.
 Stick to terrain that's more level, while avoiding serious inclines and declines when possible.
 Don't walk on pavement or cement if you can find softer ground.
 Cut both the speed and distance to 50% of your pre-injury levels.
-Then, slowly increase both over a six-week period to avoid re-injuring yourself.
+Then, slowly increase both over six-weeks to avoid re-injuring yourself.

 Call for a FREE Consultation (305) 296-3434

 beginning any diet or exercise program.